Diving physics: Gas property changes

 Gas equations of state, which may be expressed in combination as the Combined gas law, or the Ideal gas law within the range of pressures normally encountered by divers, or as the traditionally expressed gas laws relating the relationships between two properties when the others are held constant, are used to calculate variations of pressure, volume and temperature, such as: Boyle's law, which describes the change in volume with a change in pressure at a constant temperature.
 For example, the volume of gas in a non-rigid container (such as a diver's lungs or buoyancy compensation device), decreases as external pressure increases while the diver descends in the water.
 Likewise, the volume of gas in such non-rigid containers increases on the ascent.
 Changes in the volume of gases in the diver and the diver's equipment affect buoyancy.
 This creates a positive feedback loop on both ascent and descent.
 The quantity of open circuit gas breathed by a diver increases with pressure and depth.
 Charles's law, which describes the change in volume with a change in temperature at a fixed pressure, Gay-Lussac's second law, which describes the change of pressure with a change of temperature for a fixed volume, (originally described by Guillaume Amontons, and sometimes called Amontons's law).
 This explains why a diver who enters cold water with a warm diving cylinder, for instance after a recent quick fill, finds the gas pressure of the cylinder drops by an unexpectedly large amount during the early part of the dive as the gas in the cylinder cools.

 In mixtures of breathing gases the concentration of the individual components of the gas mix is proportional to their partial pressures and volumetric gas fraction.
 Gas fraction is constant for the components of a mixture, but partial pressure changes in proportion to changes in the total pressure.
 Partial pressure is a useful measure for expressing limits for avoiding nitrogen narcosis and oxygen toxicity.
 Dalton's law describes the combination of partial pressures to form the total pressure of the mixture.

 Gases are highly compressible but liquids are almost incompressible.
 Gas spaces in the diver's body and gas held in flexible equipment contract as the diver descends and expand as the diver ascends.
-When constrained from free expansion and contraction, gases will exert unbalanced pressure on the walls of their containment, which can cause damage or injury known as barotraum if excessive.
+When constrained from free expansion and contraction, gases will exert unbalanced pressure on the walls of their containment, which can cause damage or injury known as barotrauma if excessive.